- Administrative calendar

 Candidates, mentors, and unit heads should always refer to the most recent edition of the provost's Guide to the Promotion Process (for either tenure or continuing track) and CALS Guidelines and Criteria for specific requirements and recent changes before preparing a dossier.

-All dossiers (P&T, CS&P, promotion only, and 3-year reviews with recommendation for non-renewal) due to CALS Dean's Office
+All dossiers (P&T, CS&P, promotion only, and 3-year or other probationary reviews with recommendation for non-renewal) due to CALS Dean's Office

-All 3-year reviews with recommendation for renewal due to Dean's Office
+All 3-year or other probationary reviews with recommendation for renewal due to Dean's Office

 Guidelines and Policies

 All candidates should be given a copy of the appropriate written guidelines and criteria for their department or school or for Cooperative Extension agents.

 - College of Agriculture and Life Sciences Guidelines and Criteria for Promotion and Tenure/Continuing Status

 - Abstracts of CALS Guidelines and Criteria for Use in the Dossier